-MANAGEMENT'S DISCUSSION AND ANALYSIS DECEMBER 31, 2007 (Unaudited)
+MANAGEMENT'S DISCUSSION AND ANALYSIS DECEMBER 31, 2009 (Unaudited)

-The Southeast Minnesota Recyclers' Exchange (SEMREX) Management's Discussion and Analysis is designed to: (a) assist the reader in focusing on significant financial issues, (b) provide an overview of SEMREX's financial activity, (c) identify changes in SEMREX's financial position (its ability to address the next and subsequent year challenges), and (d) identify individual fund issues or concerns.
+The Southeastern Minnesota Recyclers' Exchange (SEMREX) Management's Discussion and Analysis (MD&A) is designed to: (a) assist the reader in focusing on significant financial issues, (b) provide an overview of SEMREX's financial activity, (c) identify changes in SEMREX's financial position (its ability to address the next and subsequent year challenges), and (d) identify individual fund issues or concerns.

-Since the Management's Discussion and Analysis (MD&A) is designed to focus on the current year's activities, resulting changes, and currently known facts, please read it in conjunction with SEMREX's financial statements.
+Since the MD&A is designed to focus on the current year's activities, resulting changes, and currently known facts, please read it in conjunction with SEMREX's financial statements.